Roeyx/advanced-programming-computational-graph/README.md

 When the server boots, it automatically opens your default browser at http://localhost:8080/app/index.html/ where the UI lives.

+a download link for openjdk is attached here https://www.openlogic.com/openjdk-downloads we used the version 22.0.2+9.zip for windows x86 64-bit

 ## 🚀 First Flight

 Click on Choose file